-This CP conforms to the requirements of the following schemes:
+This CP conforms to current versions of the requirements of the following schemes:

-- AICPA/CICA, WebTrust 2.0 Program for Certification Authorities - AICPA/CICA, WebTrust for Certification Authorities Extended Validation Audit Criteria - CA/Browser Forum Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates - CA/B Forum Guidelines for the Issuance and Management of Extended Validation Certificates - CA/B Forum Network and Certificate System Security Requirements - CA/B Forum EV Code Signing Certificate Guidelines
+AICPA/CICA, WebTrust 2.0 Program for Certification Authorities

+- AICPA/CICA, WebTrust for Certification Authorities Extended Validation Audit Criteria - CA/Browser Forum Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates - CA/B Forum Guidelines for the Issuance and Management of Extended Validation Certificates - CA/B Forum Network and Certificate System Security Requirements - CA/B Forum EV Code Signing Certificate Guidelines - Minimum Requirements for the Issuance and Management of Publicly-Trusted Code Signing Certificates published at https://aka.ms/csbr.
+If there is any inconsistency between this document and those Requirements, those Requirements take precedence over this document.